Karthik-3494/titanic-survival-predictor-website/README.md

 ## Model Training

-The machine learning model is a **Logistic Regression** classifier trained on the Titanic dataset.
+The machine learning model is a **Random Forest** classifier trained on the Titanic dataset.
 The full workflow (data cleaning, feature engineering, training, evaluation) is documented in:

 `model_training/model_train.ipynb`